 Studies that say it cannot

-The National Institute on Drug Abuse explain that the noticeable effects of smoking marijuana last around 1–3 hours.
-These effects may last longer if the person ingests marijuana in the form of edibles.
+The National Institute on Drug Abuse explain that the noticeable effects of smoking marijuana last around

 It is unclear whether or not frequent users have a different experience than infrequent users.